|

 sketch which prefaces it -- is a major, if rarely acknowledged,

-is characterized by two things: a powerful sense of individuals
+characterized by two things: a powerful sense of individuals as

-of the living but also by its ironic juxtaposition with the
+the living but also by its ironic juxtaposition with the present

 Lowrey,